 Crowded car parks, tight car parking spaces and ever growing vehicles are leading to more and more car park accidents, to the extent that parking prangs are now costing us more than £1.4 billion per year, according to Yahoo Finance UK!
 RAC Insurance research has found that a whopping two-thirds of British motorists have returned to their vehicle to find that their car was damaged in a car park, with an average bill of £2,050!

-Supermarket car parks are the number-one place for British motorists to pick up damage to their car, with 48% of people who picked up a parking prang saying that this is where their car got scratched or dented.
+Supermarket car parks are the number-one place for British motorists to pick up damage to their car, with 48% of people who picked up a parking prang saying that this is where they picked up a car scratch or dent.

 Having your car hit while parked can be a stressful experience, so what should you do if someone hits your car?
 Also, what car park consumer rights do you have?
 If you’re unsure of what to do after a car accident of this sort, ChipsAway can clear a few things up.